Suspects arrested after being found with gun on Evans High campus

 EVANS, Ga.
 (WJBF) – More than one suspect is in custody after being found with a firearm on Evans High School campus.

-According to a letter send to parents Tuesday afternoon, this incident happened during afternoon dismissal.
+According to a letter sent to parents Tuesday afternoon, this incident happened during afternoon dismissal.

 A school parking lot monitor alerted Columbia County School District Police that the suspects refused to leave the campus.
 Before eventually leaving the parking lot, the suspects reportedly started a fight.